-Nancy graduated from Thiel with a degree in Accounting and Business Administration.
-While at Thiel she was a member of the Alpha Xi Delta sorority, Chi Eta Sigma Honorary, Thiel Players and the Thiel Softball Team.
+Nancy graduated from Thiel with a degree in accounting and business administration.
+While at Thiel she was a member of the Alpha Xi Delta sorority, Chi Eta Sigma honorary, The Thiel Players and the Thiel softball team.

-Nancy currently lives in Hamburg, N.Y. with her husband Chris and their two children.
+Nancy lives in Hamburg, N.Y. with her husband, Chris, and their two children.

 Maggie A. Giel-Bovaird ’09

-Maggie graduated magna cum laude from Thiel College attaining a Bachelor of Arts degree in Communication Studies and Media Communications.
-She also holds a Masters in Education K-12 School Counseling degree from Indiana University of Pennsylvania.
-Maggie joined Big Brothers and Big Sisters of Pittsburgh in 2011 and is currently the program director of their Mentor 2.0 program.
-Prior to joining Big Brothers and Big Sisters, she worked in the marketing department at Dollar Bank in Pittsburgh, Pa. as a departmental intern and administrative assistant.
+Maggie graduated magna cum laude from Thiel College with a Bachelor of Arts degree in communication studies and media communication.
+She also holds a Masters in Education K-12 school counseling degree from Indiana University of Pennsylvania.
+Maggie joined Big Brothers and Big Sisters of Pittsburgh in 2011 and is the program director of their Mentor 2.0 program.
+Prior to joining Big Brothers and Big Sisters, she worked in the marketing department at Dollar Bank in Pittsburgh as a departmental intern and administrative assistant.
 She also works occasionally as a guest services representative for the Simon Property Group at the Ross Park Mall.

 While a student at Thiel, Maggie worked in the Academic Student Services office as an office assistant and in the Academic Success Center as a peer mentor.
 She served as the 2009 class secretary and on the 2009 Senior Class Gift Committee.
-Maggie was a member of Sigma Kappa Sorority where she served her chapter as Vice President of Membership and New Member Education.
+Maggie was a member of Sigma Kappa sorority, where she served her chapter as vice president of membership and new member education.
 She was named to Who’s Who Among Students in American Universities and Colleges in 2007-2008 and 2008-2009.
-Her academic honors include membership in the Order of Omega, Les Lauries, Chi Alpha Epsilon, Lamda Sigma, Lamda Pi Eta, Delta Epsilon Iota and Chi Sigma Iota.
+Her academic honors include membership in the Order of Omega, Les Lauriers, Chi Alpha Epsilon, Lamda Sigma, Lamda Pi Eta, Delta Epsilon Iota and Chi Sigma Iota.

-A life-long resident of Glenshaw, Pa., she resides there with her husband, Andrew.
+A life-long resident of Glenshaw, Pa., she still resides there with her husband, Andrew.

 David Hummel ’83

-David graduated in 1983 and went on to work for H & R Block as a tax preparer and account rep. He began his career as a Federal accountant with the Department of the Army and completed his career with the Department of Energy.
-David is currently a full time real estate agent with Northwood Realty Services and a property manager.
+David graduated from Thiel in 1983 and went on to work for H & R Block as a tax preparer and account rep. He began his career as a federal accountant with the Department of the Army and completed his career with the Department of Energy.
+David is a full-time real estate agent with Northwood Realty Services and a property manager.
 He married his Thiel College sweetheart, Twila, and was blessed with three sons, a dog and a cat.

 Michael Miller ’92